Program Structure & Courses

 Study Abroad Semester

-For a complete overview of our cooperation schools, please click here and filter your search according to faculty and study program.
+A complete overview of our cooperation schools find here and filter by searching faculty and study program.

-For more information on different programs, such as ERASMUS, Free Mover, and WORLDWIDE, please click here.
+More information on different programs, such as ERASMUS, Free Mover, and WORLDWIDE here.

 Besides the possibility of a study-abroad semester at one of our cooperation schools, students may also do an internship abroad for one semester.